-The course Basic Safety Training consists of four modules: Personal Safety and Social Responsibilities Elementary First Aid Survival at Sea Fire Fighting and Fire Prevention The course is developed in compliance with Regulation VI/1 and Table A VI/1-4 of STCW' 78, as amended, as per Directive 2008/106/EC, IMO model course 1.21 and the national maritime standards.
+The course Basic Safety Training consists of four modules: Personal Safety and Social Responsibilities, Elementary First Aid, Personal Survival Techniques and Fire Prevention and Fire Fighting.
+The course is developed in compliance with Regulation VI/1 and Table A VI/1 of STCW' 78, as amended, as per Directive 2008/106/EC, IMO model courses 1.21, 1.13, 1.20 and 1.19 and the national maritime standards.

 The course is mandatory for seafarers in charge of survival craft and rescue boat as defined in Appendix I of Reg.VI or as defined by the ship owner or the flag Administration.

-The course includes the mandatory minimum requirements for training and issue of certificates according to Chapter VI, Section VI/2 and Table A VI/2-1 of the STCW'78, as amended, Directive 2008/106/EC, IMO Model course 1.23 and the national maritime standard.
+The course includes the mandatory minimum requirements for training and issue of certificates according to Chapter VI, Section VI/2 p.1 and Table A-VI/2 para.1 of the STCW'78, as amended, Directive 2008/106/EC, IMO Model course 1.23 and the national maritime standard.

 Course aim - The trainees to obtain knowledge and skills in the specific areas of training for personnel having duties and responsibilities.